Urinary Incontinence In Women

 The acute type is due to urinary tract infection or kidney diseases and usually resolve as the infection or the renal issue is treated.

 There is some pharmaceutical treatment for chronic urinary incontinence that could be prescribed by your family physician, mainly in the overactive bladder.
 These treatments are not permanent, meaning, it reduces the symptoms but does not correct the main cause of the urinary incontinence.
 Moreover, it has lots of side effects profile such as constipation and dry mouth.
 However, these medications have very little effect on stress incontinence, which is most prevalent among women.
 Other options are to reduce pressure on your bladder by losing weight in obese patients or electrical stimulation and different types of surgery

 We need to restore the strength and functionality of the pelvic floor muscles to have better control over the bladder.
 But how can we achieve a stronger and healthy internal muscle such as pelvic muscle?
 There is some exercise that women can do on there own such as Kegel exercise. which is an excellent option, however in the long term.
 Votiva can offer an amazing option for stress incontinence in women.

 Radio Frequency waves

-The vaginal handpiece of the Votiva, produce RF wave designed for deep penetration.
-The bipolar radiofrequency is turn in the turn into thermal energy (heat).
+Firstly, the vaginal handpiece of the Votiva, produce RF wave designed for deep penetration.
+Secondly, the bipolar radiofrequency is turned in the turn into thermal energy (heat).
 The vaginal tissues and muscles surrounding it including the pelvic muscles reach up to 42 C. The heat will rejuvenate the tissues and increase the blood flow to the tissue including muscle.
 The heat regenerates elastin and collagen and promotes tissue growth.
 With the course of three treatment, most of the treatment women restore up to 80% of their pelvic muscle functionality.
 Guess what does that mean? about 80% improvement in your stress incontinence.